-Evoking images of a smoky bistro, where journalists and the like would discuss the days events, literature and politics, the dark walls, industrial windows and black leather of the renowned Press Club create a chic atmosphere with starched white tablecloths where patrons await the inventive products of master chef George Calombaris' design.
-Situated in the centre of Melbourne's metropolis, the Greek dishes served at The Press Club are by no way traditional.
+Evoking images of a smoky bistro, where journalists and the like would discuss the days events, literature and politics, the dark walls, industrial windows and black leather of the renowned Press Club create a chic atmosphere with starched white tablecloths where patrons await the inventive products of master chef George Calombaris.
+Situated in the centre of Melbourne's metropolis, the Greek dishes served at The Press Club are by no means traditional.
 Expect to savour meals that are as of yet unheard of, a fusion of the old with the very new.
 With fresh ingredients that are creatively put together and beautifully presented, a visit to The Press Club is a gastronomic experience.
 Open for lunch and dinner Monday to Friday and dinner Saturday and Sunday.
 Bookings recommended.

 Address: 72 Flinders Street

 Telephone: 9677 9677

 Become our Melbourne Travel Expert

 We are looking for contributors for our Melbourne travel guide.
 If you are a local, a regular traveller to Melbourne or a travel professional with time to contribute and answer occasional forum questions, please contact us.